microsoft/Mastering-the-Marketplace/docs/container/Labs/lab2-prepare-container-deployment/index.md

         CMD [ "npm", "start" ]

 3. Ensure Docker Desktop is running.
-4. Open a terminal window (WSL2 on Windows) and run the following commands to login into ACR server.

-        docker login <ACR Login Server Name> -u <ACR admin> -p <ACR password>

-5. Run the following commands to build the image.
+4. Run the following commands to build the image.

         cd `container-labs\code`
         docker build -t <ACR Login Server Name>/todojs:v1 .

-6. The solution uses MongoDB for storage.
+5. The solution uses MongoDB for storage.
 You're going to run MongoDB in another container.

     Run the following commands to pull mongodb image locally and tag it.

         docker pull mongo:latest
         docker tag mongo:latest <ACR Server name>/mongo:latest

-7. If you enter the following command, you should see the two local images prefixed with your ACR name.
+6. If you enter the following command, you should see the two local images prefixed with your ACR name.

         docker images